lordjoo/crudi/README.md

 | {prefix}/delete/{?id}  | GET  | Controlller@delete | .delete |

 * Now, We have to define some REQUIRED Properties in the PostController
-  - ```private $model = App\Modals\Post::class```  this will hold the associated Modal for this Controller
+  - ```private $model = App\Models\Post::class```  this will hold the associated Model for this Controller
   - ```private $route = "posts"``` this will hold the route name which we had just add as the second param in the Route::crudi macro

 NOW We almost finish, You can go to ```http://localhost:8001/posts/create``` and you will get the add post page , But the page will be empty
-You need to define the field of the post, We will do this by going to the PostModal and add a **protected**  property called **fields**  this property will be of 2D Array type with this shape
+You need to define the field of the post, We will do this by going to the PostModel and add a **protected**  property called **fields**  this property will be of 2D Array type with this shape
 ```php
 <?php